 In 1931, On motion of Mr. Berman the committee voted to pay a salary of $20.00 per week to all white playground directors and assistants, $18.00 per week to colored directors, and $40.00 per week to the Playground Supervisor, these salaries to be in effect during the 1931 season.

 In 1933, He [Mr. Simons] also stated that he had figured the following wage scale on an hourly basis, which would not exceed the appropriation for the operation of the pools: Life Guards - .37 ½ an hour; Matrons and Turnkeys - .25 an hour; Colored attendants: Matrons and Turnkeys - .17 ½ an hour and Life Guards - .25 an hour.
 The Committee approved the part-time schedule for attendants and hourly rate of pay.

-The Board also discussed park usage and conformed to social norms of the time, which included segregation.
+The committee also discussed park use and conformed to social norms of the time, which included segregation.
 For example, the following passage from 1932 illustrates the concern over white and African American children playing together:

 Mrs. J. E. Andrews, President of the Atlanta Woman’s Civic Council and the Southside Civic Federation, appealed to the committee to continue the operation of the playgrounds even if it was necessary to do so with volunteer workers, as she stated that there was a movement on foot to throw white and colored children together; and stated further that the women in her organization were willing to furnish help on the grounds, without salaries.

-Parks offer shared spaces for Atlantans and can reflect social issues for the persons using those spaces.
-The Atlanta Board of Park Commission minutes offer details of the oversight and usage of these urban spaces in the Jim Crow era.
+Today, public parks provide shared spaces for Atlantans and others.
+Historically, those same parks reflect the many social issues facing the communities that used – or were prohibited from using – those spaces.
+For research in contemporary issues, the Atlanta Park Commissioners Minute Books offer important details of the oversight and use of urban spaces in the Jim Crow era.